 The TREF profile is recovered from the fractions relative weights using a smoothing fitting routine to obtain the differential weight fraction versus elution temperature.

 The two dimensional data is also processed to obtain the molar mass distribution of the whole sample by integration over the temperature dimension providing all the distribution averages as well as overall polydispersity.
 Additionally, the software allows the integration of data across specific temperature ranges in order to study the MMD at different comonomer levels.

 The microstructural characterization of different types of polyolefin products can benefit from the automation of this powerful technique:8 ZN-LLDPE, polypropylene impact copolymers, dual reactor products or polymer blends and also high density polyethylene with low comonomer levels.

 The result of this cross-fractionation analysis can be presented as contour plots which map the molecular structure of polyolefins (in terms of comonomer and molar mass).
 Families of related or competitive products are easily compared in this way (Figure 4) helping the product designer identifying the relevant structural features and assisting to establish basic property-structure relationships.

-A new integrated benchtop instrument is introduced, which enables the direct measurement of the CCD x MMD by-variate distribution in polyolefins on the order of hours, and in a fully automated way.
+A new integrated benchtop instrument is introduced, which enables the direct measurement of the CCD x MMD bivariate distribution in polyolefins in the order of hours, and in a fully automated way.
 This method is capable of describing the resin microstructure without information loss.
 Applications are found in all types of polyolefins when accurate knowledge of their microstructure is required.